phmullins/chef-remote/readme.md

 ## Chef Remote
-Chef Remote allows you to use chef-solo without having to create all the associated scaffolding that goes with the tool.
-Instead, you can simpley download this repository, replace the included scripts with your own, an then call the `deploy` script.
+Chef Remote allows you to use chef-solo without having to create all of the associated scaffolding that goes along with the tool.
+Instead, you can simply download this repository, replace the included scripts with your own, an then call the `deploy` script.

 ## Installation
 Clone the repo with `git clone https://github.com/phmullins/chef/chef-remote.git`